betterscientificsoftware/bssw.io/Articles/Blog/Fellows2019Contributions.md

 </div>
 </div>

 _Perspectives on the BSSw Fellowship Program:_ My goal is to develop tools that impact real users working on production applications.
 I want to help programmers make their code more reliable and more efficient, not only in current HPC systems, but also on future systems.
-I wanted to become a BSSw fellow to the make the community more aware of the importance of software reliability, correctness, and numerical reproducibility in scientific software.
+I wanted to become a BSSw Fellow to the make the community more aware of the importance of software reliability, correctness, and numerical reproducibility in scientific software.
 As a result of my project, I have been able to connect to a larger community of developers and potential users for my tools.
 The tutorials I co-organized were presented in several venues and some of the tools gained more interest from the community.
 There is still a lot to be done to make scientific applications more reliable in terms of correctness and numerical consistency.
 However, the BSSw fellowship enabled the dissemination of new ideas and tools to improve the current situation.

 _Advice for new (prospective) BSSw Fellows:_ Plan as much as possible.
 My project was a tutorial.
 I learned good tutorials consume a significant amount of time in preparation and testing.